rusticbison/website/_posts/2016-06-15-monetas-goatd-installation.md

 ---
 layout: post
-title: Simple installation and configuration guide for the GoatD wallet
+title: simple installation and configuration guide for the GoatD wallet
 ---

 # Background